TatorsHa/patternrecognition-group1-groupexercise4/README.md

 ![Normalized](./class_normalized.png)

 ## Discussion
-As we can see in the results the normalisation permit to improve a bin the accuracy and F1 score.
-It's not exclude because of empiric caractere of the threshold that's it's only luck.
+The results show that normalization has a noticeable effect on the DTW-based threshold classifier.
+With normalization, the overall accuracy and F1 score are higher than without normalization.
+Due to the empiric charactere of the threshold one cannot exclude the possibility that the result is just luck.<br><br>

-An interesting fact is that the model capture close to 90% of the genuine signature against 68% for the non normalized version.
-In contrast, the precision decrease a little, meaning we accept some more forgeries signature as genuine.
-This problem can be probably balanced with a little bit of finetuning or another classifier.
+An interesting fact is that the model capture close to 90% of the genuine signature against 68% for the non normalized version, i.e. the algorithm does classify more signatures as genuine compared to the non normalized version.
+This however comes at the cost of some accuracy, meaning we accept some more forgeries signature as genuine.
+This problem can be probably balanced with a little bit of finetuning, another classifier or a different normalization.<br><br>
+With the tendecies of the two versions known one can specualte about their practical use:<br>

+- In non-security-critical applications, where user convenience is more important (such as signing on a tablet for class attendance), the normalized version is more suitable because it rejects fewer genuine signatures.
+Users are less likely to be frustrated by having their valid signature marked as a forgery.

+- In security-critical applications (such as banking, legal contracts, or identity verification), the non-normalized version might be preferable.
+Even though it rejects more genuine signatures, it accepts fewer forged ones, which reduces the risk of fraud.